H-HOPE/H-HOPE-current-meter/README.md

 ### Test hall sensor response.

-Osciloscope was used to test the output signal from the hall sensor
+Oscilloscope was used to test the output signal from the hall sensor

 <div align="center">
 <img src="./res/img (6).jpg" alt="drawing" width="500"/>

 Figure.
 Hall sensor test setup.</div>

 Hall sensor need pull-up resistor to operate properly.
-You can use external 10k pull-up resistor accross the Vcc and hall input pin.
-In our case we configured Aruino to use his internall pull-up resistor.
-Then we test the operation of the hall sensor with an osciloscope.
+You can use external 10k pull-up resistor across the Vcc and hall input pin.
+In our case we configured Arduino to use his internal pull-up resistor.
+Then we test the operation of the hall sensor with an oscilloscope.

 <div align="center">
 <img src="./res/img (1).BMP" alt="drawing" width="500"/>

 Figure.
-Hall sensor output signal on osciloscope.</div>
+Hall sensor output signal on oscilloscope.</div>

 ## Field test<a name="fieldtest"></a>